Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/Lab-04/README.md

 Org:            Student01
 Space:          Development
 ```
-3. Push the app
+3. Push the app, with a different name and URL prefix
 ```
-> cf push
+> cf push fortune-teller-services-version2 --hostname fortunetellerservice_version2
 ```
 4. The cf cli will provide feedback about each step it takes to create the App Container and deploy